qbap/a7-ios7-downgrader/README.md

 device becomes unresponsive once screen is locked or goes to sleep

+home button does not work when jailbroken, but works fine unjailbroken on ios 7.0.4-7.1.2

+safari does not work when jailbroken

+mail app does not work when jailbroken

+app store does not work when jailbroken, but works fine unjailbroken on ios 7.0.4-7.1.2

 ios 8 gets stuck on slide to upgrade screen** please pr a fix for this, thanks

 # working